LiuYuancheng/Threats_2_MITRE_AI_Mapper/Readme.md

     "tactic: Defense Evasion": {
         "technique: Masquerading (T1036)": {
             "match": true,
-            "detail": "explanation: The scenario describes how the attacker, Alice, disguises the malware as a harmless lucky draw USB driver.
+            "detail": "explanation: The scenario describes how the attacker, Alice, disguises the auto-phishing email malware as a harmless lucky draw USB driver.
 This is an example of masquerading, where the attacker attempts to make the malware appear as something legitimate or benign to deceive the victim."
         }
+    },
+    "Time": "2024_03_05_15_05_02"
 }
 ```